Shyla Heal: Professional career

 Heal returned to the Flames for the 2022–23 WNBL season, but in January 2023, she and her father, coach Shane Heal, parted ways with the Flames.
 The reasons for their departure were unspecified and coincided with an independent firm's investigation.

 On 1 February 2023, Heal signed with the Townsville Fire for the rest of the 2022–23 WNBL season.
 She went on to help the Fire win the championship.

 After playing for the Sydney Comets of the NBL1 East in the 2023 season, Heal joined AZS UMCS Lublin of the Polish Basket Liga Kobiet for the 2023–24 season.
 She parted ways with Lublin on 4 December 2023.
 In January 2024, she joined Hapoel Petah Tikva in Israel.
 After eight games, she joined French team ASVEL Féminin in March.

 In May 2024, Heal re-joined the Sydney Comets for the rest of the 2024 NBL1 East season.

 In June 2024, Heal signed with Tarsus Belediyesi Mersin of the Women's Basketball Super League.

 In March 2025, Heal joined the Phoenix Mercury for training camp.
 She was waived by the Mercury prior to the start of the 2025 WNBA season.

 On 23 May 2025, Heal signed with the Bankstown Bruins for the rest of the 2025 NBL1 East season.

 On 16 June 2025, Heal signed with the Geelong Venom for the 2025–26 WNBL season.
+She parted ways with the Venom after one season.

+With the Bruins in the 2026 NBL1 East season, Heal was named to the All-Star Five.
+She helped the Bruins win the NBL1 East championship in a 90–85 grand final victory over the Manly Warringah Sea Eagles behind a grand final MVP performance of 26 points, four rebounds and four assists.
+At the 2026 NBL1 National Finals, the Bruins reached the championship game, where they were defeated 86–73 by the Knox Raiders despite Heal's game highs of 30 points and seven assists.
+She was named to the NBL1 National Finals All-Star Five.